 “Treat me like my feelings don’t matter, and I’m going to be really hurt.”

 “Maybe.
 But I’m still totally uncomfortable.
 This doesn’t feel good to me.”

 Do you see the difference?
 Respond with “I” statements, not “you” statements.
 Instead of controlling her, share her impact on you.

 If she continues to argue, keep talking about feelings.
 A rule can be argued with, but your feelings can’t be.
 Your child loves you and wants connection.
 Keep talking about feelings and you’ll get through to her.

 This is a really important skill to model for your kids.

 Your daughter needs to be able to tell her friends and her romantic partners when she’s uncomfortable, and she’ll need to stand her ground.
 Isn’t this exactly what you’d want her to do if a romantic partner was pressuring her to do something she wasn’t comfortable with?
 By watching you model this skill, she will learn how to do it, too.

 Stop having power struggles and start modeling good boundaries.
 Let go of rules and embrace emotions.
 Allow your connection to guide the relationship.

 Want more help with transforming a destructive power struggle into modeling healthy boundaries?
-Reply to this email and tell me all about it, or grab a spot on my calendar to talk on the phone.
 These destructive cycles really can be broken.
+Grab a spot on my calendar.
 I’d love to help.

 In support of you,